 You take it as a personal rejection that something is wrong with YOU.
 And you think that if you just “get it right” he or she will finally find you important enough to come home and stop choosing drugs or drinking over you.

 That is the reason this disease can be so powerful over us.
 Because it attracts women who already believe they are unimportant or unworthy of being cherished and have hearts that want to help others.

 Addiction can identify types of women like us a mile away.
 And you want to know how it confirms we are the women who will fall for the person who suffers from addiction?
 We stick around.
 We are the ones who stay and try to help the ones we love get sober.

 Think about it, if a really confident woman was going on a date with someone who said they were going to pick her up at 7:00 pm and then shows up at 8:00 with alcohol on their breath or high as a kite – do you really think she would get in the car with them?
 No. She would probably refuse to go out and never call them back.

 Because she knows she’s important and she loves herself enough to not accept dysfunction into her life.

 We need to start falling in love with ourselves more than we fall in love with the alcoholic or addict.

 It might be the most difficult thing we ever do, but it should be our new goal.

-Because only THEN can we walk away from dysfunction without looking back.
-We can start to honor ourselves and find our worth in who we are and were created to be.
-We can look at ourselves in the mirror and believe: I am enough.
+Because only then can we walk away from dysfunction without looking back.
+We can start to honor ourselves.
+We can find the worth in who we are and were created to be.
+We can look at ourselves in the mirror and believe I am enough.